 DIY Treat Bag Halloween Countdown Calendar

-Learn how to make simple DIY Halloween Treat bags from fabric with our free sewing tutorial.
-Then use the bags to create a clever Halloween Countdown Calendar!
+With our free sewing tutorial, you can learn how to make simple DIY Halloween Treat bags from fabric.
+Then, use the bags to create a clever Halloween Countdown Calendar!

 multi colored halloween treat bags hanging on wall